tapis-project/documentation/source/technical/files.rst

 File Listings
 ++++++++++++++++++

 Tapis supports listing files or objects on a Tapis system.
-Type for items will depend on system type.
+The type for items listed will depend on system type.
 For example for LINUX they will be posix files and for S3 they will be storage objects.
 See section below for additional considerations for S3 type systems.
 For example, for S3 systems the recurse flag is ignored and all objects with keys matching the path as a prefix are always included.